There are 2 types of permits that can be obtained for temporary food facilities to operate at a community event:

 Temporary Food Facility Vendors

-Temporary Food Facility Vendors are responsible for submitting a Community Event Temporary Food Facility Operator’s Agreement From to the Environmental Health Department so they can be informed of the specific regulations that will be required for the type of food they plan to serve.
+Temporary Food Facility Vendors are responsible for submitting a Community Event Temporary Food Facility Operator’s Agreement Form to the Environmental Health Department so they can be informed of the specific regulations that will be required for the type of food they plan to serve.
 Please review the following documents for general requirements for Temporary Food Facilities:

 *Community Event Permits and Temporary Food Facility Permits are event specific.
 Vendors must obtain approval from the event organizer to participate in a Community Event.
 Event organizers are responsible for ensuring all vendors comply with all laws, regulations and requirements for Temporary Food Facilities.